Why the Florida Keys?

 Eat Something:

 Add these to your must try list because I promise, they are worth it!
 I usually get Arepas from Amaize when I’m in the area but this time I had to try some new places.
 Create your own Bowl is my favorite way to go, great vegetarian options.
-Don’t just trust me, see the reviews.
+(Update: Sadly, Amaize has closed its doors, time to explore new culinary treasures!)

 Get Outside – Tropical Gardens:

-Make sure to check each website or call for updated information on visiting procedures and expectations.
+Make sure to check each website or call for updated information on visiting procedures and hours.

-Vizcaya Museum & Gardens – a 1916 waterfront estate home turned into a museum and gardens, (National Historical Landmark)
+Vizcaya Museum & Gardens – a 1916 waterfront estate home turned into a museum and gardens, This National Historical Landmark invites visitors to step back in time and explore the opulent world of a bygone era, all while nestled in the heart of Miami’s scenic coastline.

 Fairchild Tropical Botanic Gardens – an 83 acre tropical garden.